 The Lady of Elche

-By the way, another symbol of the city is The Lady of Elche, one of the most famous sculptures in the world.
-Currently it is kept in the National Archaeological Museum in Madrid.
+Another famous symbol of the city is The Lady of Elche, one of the most famous sculptures in the world.
+Currently, it is kept in the National Archaeological Museum in Madrid.
 However, recently, due to the inauguration of the Archaeological and History Museum of Elche, the bust was back in its hometown for almost 6 months, where the Lady of Elche was valued at 15 million euros, for the insurance purposes.
-The largest palm grove in Europe and one of the world´s most famous sculptures… not bad for a city which can´ t be found among the most visited places in Spain in any tourist guidebook !
+The largest palm grove in Europe and one of the world´s most famous sculptures… not bad for a city that can´ t be found in most of the international tourist guidebooks!

 If visiting Elche one day I´d suggest you head to the top of Santa Maria Basilica: the views are simply stunning.
-However, it´s a rough climb and it might not be for everyone.
+However, it´s a lot of stairs, so might not be a match for everyone.

 Santa Maria BasilicaThe views from the Santa Maria Basilica